 The Company has successfully installed several new SPS systems in the U.S., Mexico and Canada for which it received commission and services revenue.
-The Company plans to continue SPS system installations in the coming years for both universities and industrial companies.

 In June 2014, the Company purchased a larger mill, increasing its cryogenic milling capacity by a factor of six, which is now operational.
 Since March 2015, the Company has received several larger development orders from a large, Seattle-based airframe manufacturer, which will require Cal Nano to utilize its new larger milling capacity.
 Under this program Cal Nano will subcontract major portions of the analytical work to its growing academic partners.
 The Company has received a patent which outlines equipment designs and concepts which make the cryogenic milling economically feasible on a large scale.